yipingp/dataIO/README.md

 * Linux (tested on Ubuntu 18.04
 * OpenCV
-* PCL (only required when PointCloud.hpp is included)
+* PCL (only required when PointCloudIO.hpp is included)

 ## Usage